Who is eligible to be a GTCYS member?

 • Review the orchestra pages for information about rehearsals, retreats, and cost.

-• Participation in GTCYS means an unforgettable experience of musical and personal growth in exciting rehearsals and sparkling concerts, with friends old and new!.
+• Participation in GTCYS means an unforgettable experience of musical and personal growth in energizing rehearsals and inspiring concerts, with friends old and new!.

 What does it cost to be in GTCYS?

 • A $35 application fee (non-refundable and not applicable to tuition) is due with the Audition Registration.

 • Fees for tuition and the fall retreats are listed in the orchestra pages.